ximus/active_interaction/README.md

 ```

 In order, the available callbacks are `filter`, `validate`, and `execute`.
+An extra callback `run` surrounds all three of the above.
 You can set `before`, `after`, or `around` on any of them.

 ### Composition